roobert/tabtree.nvim/README.md

 ## Overview

 TabTree is a Neovim plugin designed to enhance navigation within code by leveraging the power of Tree-sitter.
-It allows users to jump between significant code elements, such as brackets, quotes, and special string literals (e.g., f-strings in Python), with simple keybindings.
+It allows users to jump between significant code elements, such as brackets, quotes, etc. with simple keybindings.

 ## Usage